 - As most of the microbes are difficult to grow and study in the laboratory, and for most of scientific history, they have been a kind of ‘biological dark matter’, Metagenomics is the study of these complex microbial communities by comparing their DNA sequences to those of other described species in databases.

-- This process was made possible by the development of modern DNA sequencing tools.
-But there are certain constraints in the metagenomic approach that can be overcome with synthetic biology.
-At the theoretical feasibility level, one can explore the possibility of reconstituting the entire microorganism.
+- This process was made possible by developing modern DNA sequencing tools.
+But certain constraints in the metagenomic approach can be overcome with synthetic biology.
+One can explore the possibility of reconstituting the entire microorganism at the theoretical feasibility level.

 This approach is a new doorway towards industrial fermentation in winemaking industries.
 Lastly, it can be commented that synthetic metagenomics could become a new scientific step not only on the dark microbial matter but paves its potential for industrial application and medical biotechnology.